 Not a steak knife in sight!
 But wait - there really is MORE:

-This year we’re pleased to be partnering with Hendrick’s Gin.
-The curious, yet marvellous, infusions of rose & cucumber imbue this spirit with its uniquely balanced flavour resulting in an unimpeachably smooth and distinct gin.
-And so, this year we embrace The Cucumber, with this new bold category:
+This year we’re pleased to be once again partnering with Hendrick’s Gin.
+The curious, yet marvellous infusions imbue this spirit with its uniquely balanced flavour resulting in an unimpeachably smooth and distinct gin.
+And to celebrate this, we tenderly embrace … the cucumber.

+- Most outrageous use of a cucumber on your attire or bicycle decoration: Unbelievable BONUS prize from Hendrick’s Gin.
+Madness!
 We will leave this with you and your imagination.
-The prize supplied by Hendrick’s, is so stupendous we doubt it’s legal to detail it here.
+The prize supplied by Hendrick’s is so stupendous, we doubt it’s legal to detail it here.
 All will be revealed at the Post Ride Party and Celebration.
-Thank you.

 If you feel unwell, please stay at home.
 The only thing that should be itchy is your tweed – not your throat or frankly any other body part.
 If you test positive for Covid and are unable to attend the Ride, please contact tweed@blackwellandsons.nz and we will endeavour to resell your ticket - we do get people scrambling (like eggs) at the last minute to get their sticky fingers on tickets.

 Thank you for that.
-Since, as you say, your children are so charming, some friend or family member is going to relish spending time with them on Saturday 8th April.
+Since, as you say, your children are so charming, some friend or family member is going to relish spending time with them on Saturday 30th March.
 Some events are just for adults.
 The Tweed Ride is just such an event.
 Children get the Easter Bunny – you get the Tweed Ride.
-By all means invite them to watch (in amazement!) the beginning of the Ride at 1pm – by the public carpark on the corner of Hastwell and West Streets is an excellent place to do this from .
+By all means invite them to watch (in amazement!) the beginning of the Ride at 1pm – by the public carpark on the corner of Hastwell and West Streets is an excellent place to do this from.

 We bet you were Boy Scouts!
 Or Girl Guides!
 Yes, be prepared: